chauhanvinod76/Capstone-project-Credit-Card-Fraud-Detection/README.md

 ### Description of dataset

-"The dataset includes credit card transactions by European cardholders in September 2013, focusing on transactions over two days.
+The dataset includes credit card transactions by European cardholders in September 2013, focusing on transactions over two days.

 #### General Observations
  * Out of 284,807 transactions, 492 are fraudulent, making up just 0.172% of the data, which highlights a significant class imbalance.